ljw1004/csharpspec/csharp/unsafe-code.md

 The effect of applying the unary `*` operator to a `null` pointer is implementation-defined.
 In particular, there is no guarantee that this operation throws a `System.NullReferenceException`.

 If an invalid value has been assigned to the pointer, the behavior of the unary `*` operator is undefined.
-Among the invalid values for dereferencing a pointer by the unary `*` operator are an address inappropriately aligned for the type pointed to (see example in §18.4), and the address of a variable after the end of its lifetime.
+Among the invalid values for dereferencing a pointer by the unary `*` operator are an address inappropriately aligned for the type pointed to (see example in [Pointer conversions](unsafe-code.md#pointer-conversions)), and the address of a variable after the end of its lifetime.

-For purposes of definite assignment analysis, a variable produced by evaluating an expression of the form `*P` is considered initially assigned (§5.3.1).
+For purposes of definite assignment analysis, a variable produced by evaluating an expression of the form `*P` is considered initially assigned ([Initially assigned variables](variables.md#initially-assigned-variables)).

 ### Pointer member access